 And there were yet more stand-out design decisions that led to the final look.
 The choice of heavily silvered, foxed glass along one wall – and even over the cooker hood – adds a hint of glamour, and carefully planned lighting means the kitchen can move easily from practical cook zone to atmospheric chill space.
 Even the bar stools around the island were selected to feel like comfy armchairs at a smart bistro bar.

 Colour was a key factor in the look.
 Having already had a Neptune kitchen painted in off-black, this time they were keen to move to the lighter – though still moody – end of the palette for a more contemporary look.
-They selected Shell for the lower cabinets and, after a few trials, a custom dark blue-grey (our Ink or Charcoal shades would be very similar) for the upper woodwork, island and display cabinet.
+They selected Shell for the lower cabinets and, after a few trials, Ink blue for the upper woodwork, island and display cabinet.
 ‘That’s the great thing about these kitchens,’ says Nigel, ‘you can easily tweak the colours to adapt to the look you’re going for.’